mdfeist/CMPUT664_Project/README.md

  * Java 1.7+
  * Maven 2+

-#### Server
+#### Web Server

  * Python 3.x
      - pip

 ### Installing the AST Diff

-Type `make` in the repostory root.
+Type `make` in the repository root.
 Test with `make test`.

 Export `$TYPEV_PATH` as the directory where this repository is located.
-If you're using bash, you can simply do this to export the environment variable when your shell starts up:
+If you're using Bash, you can simply do this to export the environment variable when your shell starts up:

 ```sh